ECS-Developers/VehicleServiceBooking/readme.md

 ### 3. API Layer

-The endpoint classes have been made for you.
+The endpoint empty classes have been templated, you will need to make the endpoints below:

-- `ServiceTypeEndpoints.cs` — add exception handling to the `GET`
+- `ServiceTypeEndpoints.cs` — create a `GET` endpoint with exception handling which catches `401 Not Found`
-  endpoints so that validation failures return a structured `401 Not Found`

-- `AppointmentEndpoints.cs` — add exception handling to the `POST` and `PUT` endpoints so that validation failures return a structured `400 Bad Request` response with a descriptive message
+- `AppointmentEndpoints.cs` — create both `POST` and `PUT` endpoints to allow Appointments to be made and updated, both endpoints should check for validation failes and return a `400 Bad Request` response with a descriptive message.

 ---